UBC-MDS/524_group_7/README.md

 ```

 ## Usage
-After installing the package through the command above, please run the following commands from the root of the project repo as a quick demo.
+After installing the package through the command above, please run the following commands in the terminal from the root of the project repo as a quick demo.
 ```
 python
 import pandas as pd